DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/DA Modules/Mod Finder Node.rst

 	.. image:: images/mod_finder_procedure_24.png
 		:scale: 60%

-8. Create a model to let the node know what it should looking for.
-Click on the "+"" to create a model.
+8. Create a model to let the node know what it should be looking for.
+Click on the "+" to create a model.
 	.. image:: images/mod_finder_procedure_26.png
 		:scale: 70%